 - i.
 Routine Reporting.
-The Discharger shall report the pollutants detected at or above applicable water quality objectives (see Fact Sheet Table F-7 for the objectives) in the transmittal letter for the self-monitoring report associated with the month in which samples were collected. - ii.
+The Discharger shall report the pollutants detected at or above applicable water quality objectives (see Fact Sheet Table F-7 for the objectives) in the transmittal letter for the self-monitoring report associated with the month in which samples were collected.
+This requirement does not apply to pollutants with effluent limitations (see Table 4, section IV.A). - ii.
 Annual Reporting.
 The Discharger shall summarize the annual data evaluation and source investigation in the annual self-monitoring report.